LambdaSven/Advent-of-Code/README.md

 __Part 2__

 I'm really bad at triginometry, and this one took me ages.
 The biggest catch though was that I neglected to think about how the Y value as stored in an array is backwards from how it works on a graph (That is, increases in Y lower the value on the 2d Array).
 Once I got that fixed it worked fine.

+# Day 11

+__Part 1__

+Felt like day 7 but easier.
+I simply suspend the program when I need to, handle the output, and then continue.

+__Part 2__

+I spent a very long time debugging only to realize that I was resetting the base address every time I resumed the computer.
+Once that was fixed it was smooth sailing.